 Study areas:

 The current research was carried out for six months, from October 2024 to March 2025, with the objective of evaluating fish species diversity in three Meghalaya rivers.
 The chosen rivers were Umiam, Kynshi, and Umngot, each situated in a different district of the state.
 The Umiam river was the first location surveyed.
 It is located in East Khasi Hills district, about 19.1 kilometers from Shillong.
 The geographic location of the Umiam River is 25.6517° N latitude and 91.8841° E longitude.
 After the Umiam survey, the second river surveyed was the Kynshi River, which is situated near the town of Mairang, at a distance of approximately 15 kilometers.
 This river occurs at about 25.3211°N latitude and 91.0891°E longitude.
 The Umiam River and the Kynshi River are separated by a distance of approximately 57.6 kilometers.
 The final site surveyed was the Umngot River, situated at approximately 25.2010°N latitude and 92.0186°E longitude.
 This river lies around 76.8 kilometers away from the nearest town, Khliehriat.
 It is about 103.5 kilometers from the Kynshi River to the Umngot River.
 These three rivers were chosen for their ecological importance and accessibility, constituting the central study sites for assessing ichthyofaunal diversity in Meghalaya.
+How much distance was taken in the sampling in each river ?.
+Mention it here.

 Plate 1: Umiam river Plate 2: Kynshi river Plate 3: Umngot